zenhob/hcl/README.markdown

 Since it's not practical to enter two long numbers every time you want to identify a task, HCl supports task aliases:

-    $ hcl alias xdev 1234 5678
+    $ hcl alias tacodev 1234 5678
-    $ hcl @xdev Adding a new feature!
+    $ hcl @tacodev Adding a new feature

 ### Starting a Timer with Initial Time